CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 If the data is used in other environments, decryption must be done by the user.

+In SD Connect service the shared bucket, in this example animine_data_import_1, needs some preparations befor the uploaded data can  be downloaded.

+First user must share the bucket to her own project too.
+After that the uploaded data can be accessed, not through the normal data _Browser_ view but  through the _Shared_ view of SD Connect.

 In the example above researcher _Tiina Tutkija_ shared a data bucket _animine_data_import_1_ in Allas service to receive data from sequencing center.
 The sequencing center uploaded file _run_12_R1.fastq.c4gh_ to the bucket.
 Tiina can now use [SD Connect](https://sd-connect.csc.fi) to download this file to her local computer.

+   * First Tiina checks the _Project Identifier_ string of her project and copies it to the clip board.

+   * Then on the _Browser_ view of SD Connect she presses the _Share_ buttonm of the bucket (animine_data_import_1).
+This opens the Bucket sharing page.
+Here Tiina turns on _read_ and _write_ permissions and adds her Project Identifier to the field:
+_Project Identifiers to share with_.
+The sharing is activated by cliking the _Share_ button.

+   * Next Tiina moves to the _Shared to the project_ view which now includes bucket _animine_data_import_1_.
+She can now open the bucket and start downloading the data.

 However, after download the file  is still in ecrypted format.
 To decrypt the file Tiina opens the  _[cryp4gh-gui](https://github.com/CSCfi/crypt4gh-gui/blob/master/README.md)_ encryption tool that she previously installed to her computer to create the encryption keys.

 Now she uses this tool to decrypt the data.
 In crypt4gh interfave she first clicks _Load My Private Key_ and the selects the _animine_crypt4gh.key_ that is the secret key used by her research project.
 Then se uses _Select File_ to select the file _run_12_R1.fastq.c4gh_ she just downloaded to her computer.
 Next she clicks _Decrypt File_ boutton. _crypt4gh-gui_ will now